Visa, Immigration, Residency

 • Then create a VISA application and make an appointment on line at the Seoul Immigration Office (English) https://www.hikorea.go.kr/Main.pt?locale=en

-F-1 (-1) VISA: Visiting & Joining Family (Family Visitor/Dependent Family)
+F-1 Visiting & Joining Family (Family Visitor/Dependent Family)

 Eligible Applicant Example(s)

-F-4 VISA: Overseas Korean Visa if Relative is a Descendant of a Korean
+F-4 VISA: Overseas Korean Visa for Relative/Descendant of a Korean

 Eligible Applicant Example(s)

-Retirees with Korea born spouses, even if they are a U.S. Nationalized Korean, are eligible for an F-4 visa.
+Retiree spouses with Korean heritage, even if they are a U.S. Nationalized Korean, are eligible for an F-4 visa.

 F-5 VISA: Permanent Residency For Foreigners